 Whether you invest in Gold or not is solely your choice.
 However, what matters more is the clarity in your mind regarding why you are investing in the same.

-The capital market started emerging as a new sensation in India during the end of the 1970s.
+Understanding what is SEBI and role of SEBI in Financial Market: The capital market started emerging as a new sensation in India at the end of the 1970s.
 However, with the popularity of stocks, a number of malpractices also started rising like price rigging, unofficial private placements, non-compliance with the provisions of the Companies Act, insider trading, violation of stock exchange rules and regulations, delay in making delivery of shares and many others.

 As this time, the Indian Government realized the need for establishing an authority to reduce these malpractices and regulate the working of the Indian securities market as the majority of Indian People started losing their trust in the stock market.